askmeegs/build-a-platform-with-krm/2-setup/README.md

 ```

-10. Connect to your newly-created GKE cluster.
+10. **Connect to your new GKE cluster.**

 ```
 gcloud container clusters get-credentials cymbal-test-1 --zone us-central1-b --project ${PROJECT_ID}
 ```

-11. Now we're ready to deploy the CymbalBank app to this cluster via Cloud Build.
-To do this, we have to authenticate Cloud Build to Github.
-Navigate to the Cloud Build console and click "Connect Repository" in the top menubar.
+11. **Authenticate Cloud Build to your Github account.** Navigate to the Cloud Build console and click "Connect Repository" in the top menubar.
 Follow the steps to allow Cloud Build to authenticate - select the `cymbalbank-app-config` repo.
 Skip the `Create Trigger` step; this was already completed by Terraform.

 ![cloudbuild-auth](screenshots/cloud-build-auth.png)

-12. Clone your newly-created CymbalBank app config repo, copy the manifests and push to the `main` branch.
+12. **Clone your new CymbalBank app config repo**, copy the manifests and push to the `main` branch.
 This will trigger the Cloud Build pipeline created by Terraform in the previous step.

 ```
 git clone "https://github.com/${GITHUB_USERNAME}/cymbalbank-app-config"